 5. Curing the clay in UV light

-Each of these methods has its own advantages and disadvantages, so you will need to choose the one that best suits your needs.
+Each method has its advantages and disadvantages, so you must choose the one that best suits your needs.

 How does Dollar Store Harden modeling clay?

 Dollar Store sells a product called “Modeling Clay”.
-The package says that the product is non-toxic, but it doesn’t say anything about how to harden the clay once it’s been used.
-There are no instructions on the package, and a search of the Dollar Store website turns up nothing about how to harden modeling clay.
+The package says the product is non-toxic but doesn’t say how to harden the clay once used.
+There are no instructions on the package, and a search of the Dollar Store website reveals nothing about hardening modeling clay.

 So, how do you harden modeling clay without baking?
 It turns out that there are a few different ways to do this.
-One way is to let the clay air dry for 24 hours or more.
-This will work with most types of modeling clay, but it may take longer for thicker pieces to dry all the way through.
+One way is to let the clay air dry for 24 hours.
+This will work with most modeling clay types, but thicker pieces may take longer to dry.

 So there you have it!
 All the different ways to harden modeling clay and Plastilina.
-As you can see the most efficient way is to bake the clay following the instructions above.
-However, if you don’t want to bake your piece then you have other alternatives too.
-Now get out there and create something amazing!
+As you can see, the most efficient way is to bake the clay following the instructions above.
+However, if you don’t want to bake your piece, you have other alternatives too.
+Now get out there and create something unique!